hasgeek/flask-babel2/docs/index.rst

 strings.
 Lazy strings will not be evaluated until they are actually used.
 To use such a lazy string, use the :func:`lazy_gettext` function::

-    from flask_babel2 import lazy_gettext
+    from flask_babelhg import lazy_gettext

     class MyForm(formlibrary.FormBase):
         success_message = lazy_gettext(u'The form was successfully saved.')

-So how does Flask-Babel2 find the translations?
+So how does Flask-Babelhg find the translations?
 Well first you have to create some.
 Here is how you do it:

 Translating Applications